-During the EWP Spring Experiment, the GOES-R Proving Ground conducts a demonstration of recently developed experimental products and capabilities alongside a forecaster’s standard operational data and products.
-These experimental products are associated with the next generation series of geostationary and polar orbiting satellites.
+During the Satellite Convective Applications Experiment, the Satellite Proving Ground conducts a demonstration of recently developed experimental products and capabilities alongside an NWS forecaster’s standard operational data and products.
+These experimental products are associated with the next generation series of geostationary and polar-orbiting satellites.
 This experiment was initially designed to increase forecaster familiarity with future GOES-R capabilities that would be available across the NWS.
-In this way, EWP forecasters were readied for receipt and use of the GOES-R data prior to the launch of the first satellite in the series, which occurred on November 19, 2016.
-Now that the satellite is operational, the focus of the experiment shifted to evaluating the products and capabilities of the satellite in a real-time environment and providing feedback to the product developers and to the NWS.
-Additionally, feedback received from participants each year is utilized in the continued development of GOES-R/JPSS algorithms to improve the products for future operational use by NWS forecasters.
-The second of the GOES-R series of satellites (GOES-S) launched on March 1, 2018.
+In this way, EWP forecasters were readied for receipt and use of the GOES-R data prior to the launch of the first satellite in the series, which occurred on Nov.
+19, 2016.

 Lightning Jump Algorithm